jing-interactive/CamServer-deprecated/README.md

-﻿CamServer is a lightweight camera based interative system written in C++.
+﻿CamServer is a lightweight camera based multi-touch software written in C++.
-The main platform is Windows, but linux and MacOSX are also supported.
 It uses OpenCV and some libraries from OpenFrameworks.
-Folder /Server contains the main application.
+Folder /src contains the main application.
-Folder /Client contains some processing sketches.
+Folder /samples contains some processing sketches.
-Folder /Tutorial contains the source files of the tutorial.
+Folder /samples/Tutorial contains the source files of the tutorial.
 OSC and TUIO protocol is employed to send reconginzed blob/face information to client softwares.

-The tutorials are provided at [here](http://www.everbox.com/f/bwy7u4c3xDkmKpKMbtTWu7ojqR) But it's a little bit outdated.

 使用说明